 32Now Elisha was sitting in his house and the elders were sitting with him.
 Then the king sent a man from before him, but before the messenger came to him, he said to the elders, “Do you see how this son of a murderer has sent to take away my head?
 Behold, when the messenger comes, shut the door and hold the door shut against him.
 Is not the sound of his lord’s feet behind him?”

 1Elisha said, “Hear the word of Yahweh.
 This is what Yahweh says: ‘Tomorrow about this time a measure of fine flour will be sold for a shekel and two measures of barley for a shekel in the gate of Samaria.’”

+2Then the officer on whose hand the king leaned answered the man of God and said, “Behold, if Yahweh made windows in heaven, could this thing be?”
 He said, “Behold, you will see it with your eyes but will not eat of it.”

 3Now there were four leprous men at the entrance of the gate.
 They said one to another, “Why do we sit here until we die?

 5They rose up in the twilight to go to the camp of the Syrians.
-But when they came to the outermost part of the camp of the Syrians, behold, there was no man there.
+But when they came to the outermost part of the camp of the Syrians, behold, there was no one there.

 6For the Lord had made the army of the Syrians to hear a noise of chariots and a noise of horses, even the noise of a great army, so they said to one another, “Behold, the king of Israel has hired against us the kings of the Hittites and the kings of the Egyptians to come against us.”